 12:15 - Redefining entry level jobs - how the cleaning industry can lead post-Brexit

-Tobias Batkin, managing director and Sophie Ferriggi, head of marketing, Bespoke Cleaning Solutions – representing the CSSA
+Tobias Batkin, managing director, Bespoke Cleaning Solutions – representing the CSSA

 Brexit will change the way cleaning companies employ people.
 Since the Brexit vote in June 2017, there has been a reduction in the numbers of people emigrating to the UK looking for work.
 Bespoke believes this trend will continue in the short to medium term.
 It also believes this will present a once in a lifetime opportunity for the cleaning industry to redefine what an entry level job is and flip public perceptions of the cleaning industry on their head.
 By engaging with under-employed groups in society Bespoke believes the industry can transform cleaning jobs into gateway employment opportunities.